-The most common areas for back translations are science and medicine, whether they are medical forms, informed consent forms, research study protocols, etc. Translation of medical documents requires very high accuracy.
+The most common areas for back translations is in drug development to document quality translation for FDA review.
+Documents include medical forms, informed consent forms, research study protocols, etc. Translation of medical documents requires very high accuracy.
 Translation errors can change the meaning of important content.
-In these cases, back translation can be a very effective tool and a good way to ensure quality.
+In these cases, back translation can be a way to show quality.

 Back translation involves two translators so there is an additional fee as well as an additional amount of time needed to complete the process, thus delaying drug approval.

 Determining which quality assurance method is best is an individual decision.
 Sometimes more than one QA measure is needed, other times just one will be enough.
 When you work with a professional language service agency like Rapport International, we will recommend the best process for your company, industry and materials.
 Contact us today for a free consultation or quote.

 Rapport International specializes in multilingual communications, providing language translation and interpretation services that are accurate and culturally appropriate.
 We use the right voice and the correct terminology to avoid liability, customize services to your needs, and deliver on time and within your budget.
 With our 100% satisfaction guarantee, you can trust that it’s done right.
 Contact us today if you would like more information or to get a free quote.